West Coast road trip itinerary: exploring Washington & Oregon

 Tip: if you want to experience the San Juan Islands with a shorter trip, book a seaplane flight out of Seattle up to Orcas Island or San Juan Island.
 You can see more beautiful clear water, spot orca whales and dine like a king.
 Awesome side-trip!

 Stay: if you can book it (very popular destination), find a nice bed and breakfast on the Olympic Peninsula.
 We recommend Domaine Madeleine in Port Angeles for an itinerary that includes Olympic National Park.
-And in the Anacortes/North Sound area, the Majestic Inn is comfortable, pretty and is a perfect spot to launch loads of day trips.
+And in the Anacortes/North Sound area, the Majestic Inn is comfortable, pretty and is a perfect spot to launch loads of day trips (book it here!).

 Mt Rainier National Park

 While we prefer to camp at Mt Rainier National Park, a day trip from Seattle is also a choice, or you could even stay at one of the National Park lodges.
 Mt Rainer National Park is known for its accessibility and hikable mountainside, but it’s also the best place in the Pacific Northwest to go waterfall hiking.